<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=599322&amp;fmt=gif">

 – You’ll learn collection strategies, tips, and receive problem-solving guidance.

-– Your certification lays the foundation for career advancement.
+– Your certification lays the foundation for career advancement in other areas of the business of medicine.

 Your Projected Salary*